JamisonHunter/Product-Sales-Prediction/README.md

 So far, several models have been attempted with certain models showing quite a lot of potential.
 In my first notebook titled "prediction_of_product_sales_j_hunter.ipynb" the two best models were the gradient boosting regressor and the neural network.
 The gradient boosting regressor has comparatively low root mean squared error and a reasonably high R^2 score of 60%.
 This model with some refinement is looking rather promising.

 In my notebook titled "Project 1 - Revisited.ipynb", I went about searching for the best features worth focussing in on.
-Out of both models attempted in this particular notebook, I chose the random forest model due to its high training accuracy compared to the other model that I tried, which was a linear regressor.
+Out of both models attempted in this particular notebook, I chose the random forest model due to its high training R^2 score compared to the other model that I tried, which was a linear regressor.
 The random forest model allowed me to discover the coefficients worth focussing in on, as can be seen in the figure below.

 ![Importance](images/rf_importance.png)